 In Laymen terms, this is the number of waves in per unit of time.
-So imagine waves coming into shore and the number of them hitting the beach every second as you time and measure them.
+So imagine waves coming into shore and the number of them hitting the beach every second, and as you time and measure them.
 The statistical number average of waves hitting the shore each second is the frequency of the waves hitting the shore.
-The difference of the frequencies of waves hitting the shore will leave different patterns on the beach, and these patterns represent color in this analogy.
+The difference in the frequencies of waves hitting the shore will leave different patterns on the beach, and these patterns represent color in this analogy.
 The colors as patterns are specific to certain frequencies and wavelengths.
 Thus the color you see off an object is the frequency it reflects off an object vs the ones the object absorbs.
-Thus we see red trucks as red because they reflect a electromagnetic wave frequency of 4×1014 Hz.
+Thus we see red trucks as red because they reflect an electromagnetic wave frequency of 4×1014 Hz.
 Though trucks are awesome in red, what are these waves I speak of?
 And what do waves have to do with light and its frequencies?
-Well it’s like comparing rough seas to calm waters ..
+Well, it’s like comparing rough seas to calm waters.
 Here red would represent calm waters to where the waves are longer and less in frequency than the latter blue end of the spectrum.
 Here the blue end of the spectrum is where we have lots of shorter wavelengths, and waves of higher frequency.
 Thus this may help in understanding the following definition of the wavelength of light: